HyacinthBots/LilyBot/docs/commands.md

 * **Arguments**:
 	* `after` - The ID of the message to clear after - Snowflake
 	* `before` - The ID of the message to clear before - Snowflake
-	* `message-count` - The number of messages to clear - Optional Int/Long
 	* `author` - The author of the messages to clear - Optional User

 ---